Thank you for viewing our profile

 Our friends and family mean everything to us.
 We both grew up with large families and extended families.
 This includes family and close family friends that we consider family.

-Our family is a fun and accepting group.
+Our family is a fun and inclusive group.
 We share our time together boating, snowmobiling, camping, watching sports, etc. Having everyone over to our home for Sunday dinners (especially during football season) is one of our favorite things to do.

 Watching our friends and families love and support our daughter has been such a fun part of parenting and we can't wait to see them with a new addition.
 Seeing our family with our daughter together reminds us of our own childhoods.
 We are blessed to have such a supportive, accepting, fun, family that we genuinely enjoy being with.